oracle-samples/ignite-endpoints/README.md

 # Overview

-This repository contains structured json data about the endpoints currently published for Millennium's HL7 FHIR <sup>®</sup> implementation inteded for patients to access their health care data.
+This repository contains structured json data about the endpoints currently published for Millennium's HL7 FHIR <sup>®</sup> implementation intended for patients to access their health care data.

 ## Updates
 This list will be updated periodically with new endpoints as